Accommodation and Housing

 Babies and Toddlers

-There is a kids soft play area – Tiniland – in the Syrena Centre on Xuan Dieu, Tay Ho and an even bigger – TiniWorld – in the Aeon mall, Hanoi’s newest mall.
-The Kids Garden on the ground floor of Aeon Mall often has entertainments including soft play and electronic rides for toddlers, please refer to the Aeon Mall website for more information.
-Note there is free parking and regular shuttle buses to and from the mall.
+There is a kids soft play area – Tiniland – in the Syrena Centre and in the D’.
+Le Roi Soleil Building on Xuan Dieu, Tay Ho and an even bigger – TiniWorld – in the Aeon mall, Hanoi’s newest mall.
+The Kids Garden on the ground floor of Aeon Mall often has entertainments including soft play and electronic rides for toddlers.

-PlayCafe has four floors and special activities throughout the week for children aged up to 8 years old.
-HIWC now have a drop-in parent and and baby/toddler group here on Fridays.
-Please email email@example.com for more information
+HIWC now have a drop-in parent and and baby/toddler group.
+Please email firstname.lastname@example.org for more information

 Swimming and water parks

-The West Lake (Tay Ho) Water Park can be a fun place to take the kids for a full or half day and snacks and drinks are available.
+The West Lake (Tay Ho) Water Park can be a fun place to take the kids for a full or half day.
 The park has several rides, pools, slides and water games.
-Conditions are perhaps not up to western standards and some parents are concerned about the water quality.
-At peak times, in particular, the behaviour of some older local kids can be a bit reckless and the lifeguards a bit lax, so keep an extra eye on the kids when they are on the slides with large inflatables.
 The Park is only open in the hotter months from April to November with operating hours of 9am to 9pm.
-Avoid the first day of opening in April.
-Entry is free but it’s notorious for being overcrowded.

 In school term time, the UN International School offers community swimming classes after school for children aged 6 and over.
 Please check the community programme offerings on the school’s website.